 We may have named the shrimp (below) but I gave up a long time ago on trying to name the Corys!
 They are huge characters and they love to dance around and play with their reflections.

-Dave, Davey, Daveed and Davina the Amano Shrimp
+Dave, Davey and Daveed the Amano Shrimp